 There is no House rule that introduced bills and resolutions must be prepared by the House Office of the Legislative Counsel, but the office plays an important role by providing Members and staff, at their request, with drafts of legislation.
 Use of the office by Members and staff is nearly universal.
 Its staff attorneys are both subject matter specialists and experts in legislative drafting, and they focus almost exclusively on policy issues within their areas of expertise.
-Legislative attorneys are often assigned to serve a specific committee or committees as a kind of nonpartisan,
+Legislative attorneys are often assigned to serve a specific committee or committees as a kind of nonpartisan, shared staff, and they work closely with committee members and staff to ensure that the bill's

-6 For information on the enforcement of budget rules, see CRS Report 97-865, Points of Order in the Congressional Budget Process, by (name redacted) .
-For an overview of the federal budget process, see CRS Report 98-721, Introduction to the Federal Budget Process, coordinated by (name redacted) .
+6 For information on the enforcement of budget rules, see CRS Report 97-865, Points of Order in the Congressional Budget Process, by James V. Saturno.
+For an overview of the federal budget process, see CRS Report 98-721, Introduction to the Federal Budget Process, coordinated by James V. Saturno.